-Tangerine Savings Account1.1% interest rate*
+Tangerine Savings Account1.05% interest rate*

-0.80% interest rate*
+BMO Smart Savings 0.80% interest rate*

 *Information current as of April 20, 2019.
 Interest is calculated daily on the total closing balance and paid monthly.
 Rates are yearly and subject to change without notice.

+Sometimes the savings accounts with the best rates also have the most hoops to jump through.
 If you want to grow your savings without putting down a huge sum up front or worrying about maintaining a minimum balance, look for banks that offer savings accounts with no minimum deposit or a low-minimum deposit.
 Below are just some examples of Canadian banks that offer such accounts.